lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 ]
 ```

-You can use this standard representation of the search parameters to dynamically generate conditional logic for filtering the result, which is demonstrated in the [Example Search Script](#developing-scripted-connectors-groovy-requirements-search-example) chapter.
+You can use this standard representation of the search parameters to dynamically generate conditional logic for filtering the result, which is demonstrated in the [Example Search Script > Flat Representation of Data](#developing-scripted-connectors-groovy-search-example-flat) chapter.

-Your query definition will be validated _before_ the search script is executed and _independently_ for each expression; as a result, you might receive the following errors:
+Your query definition will be validated _before_ the search script is executed and _independently_ for each expression.
+If validation fails, you might receive the following errors:

 * Except when checked for presence, unrecognized pointers (that is, attribute references unaccounted in the connector schema) will result in an error, even if you checked for presence first in your query definition.

     For example:

-    `_queryFilter=firstName pr and firstName eq "Barbara"`
+    `?_queryFilter=firstName pr and firstName eq "Barbara"`

     ```json
     {"code":400,"reason":"Bad Request","message":"Attribute firstName does not exist as part of ObjectClass: users"}